jgetto/NuoKeg/README.md

 NuoKeg
 ======

 NuoKeg is a NuoDB backed Rails app that I originally wrote to keep track of the beer on tap at the NuoDB office.
-It wound up being a reasonable example of using NuoDB with Rails so I'm putting it up as an example.
+It wound up being a reasonable example of using NuoDB with Rails so I'm putting it up as a guide.

 ## Prerequisites